tj/n/README.md

     Aliases:

       which      bin
       use        as
       list       ls
+      installed  lsi
       -          rm

 ## Custom source